 So if it’s the last new moon, the moon day will count up to the New Year.
 Then it will change to the New Year, and keep counting up from the day before, but instead of it being Moon 12 or 13, it will be Moon 0 until the next new moon, which will then be Moon 1.

 Many cultures have names for these moons, and that, of course, is always to be encouraged.
 The Earth Epic Calendar simply uses numbers to leave space for people to use the names from their own culture.
-Thus, the eleventh day of the second month would simply be 2.11.

 Why track lunar months?
 Both scientific and anecdotal evidence show the Moon having a profound influence on the Earth.
 Earth’s Moon isn’t the biggest satellite in the Solar System, but it’s largest in size proportionately compared to the planet it orbits.
 We know that the Moon controls the tides of the oceans.
 Many people have also speculated that since human beings and most other living things are mostly made up of water, the Moon’s orbit would also have an impact on us as well.
 In any case, many people notice that things often seem a bit more chaotic during full moons.